APY Lands

 Residential development activity is lower than average in APY Lands according to AreaSearch's national comparison of local real estate markets

-APY Lands has averaged approximately 4 new dwelling approvals per year over the past five financial years, totalling 20 homes.
-As of FY-26, 3 approvals have been recorded.
-Over these five years, an average of 7.4 people moved to the area annually for each dwelling built.
-This demand significantly outpaces supply, typically putting upward pressure on prices and increasing competition among buyers.
+APY Lands has averaged approximately 4 new dwelling approvals each year over the past five financial years, totalling 20 homes.
+As of FY-26 so far, 3 approvals have been recorded.
+On average, 7.4 people have moved to the area annually for each dwelling built between FY-21 and FY-25, indicating significant demand outpacing supply, which typically influences prices upward and intensifies competition among buyers.
+New properties are constructed at an average expected cost of $199,000, lower than regional levels, suggesting more affordable housing options for buyers.

 Frequently Asked Questions - Development